Creative Writing Student Opportunities

 Internships

-English and creative writing majors pursue internships with non-profits, corporations, arts organizations, faith-based organizations, and educational enterprises.
-In the fall of the junior year, all majors are required to have an internship and, at the same time, to enroll in a departmental course that addresses key elements of career success: professionalism, negotiation, communication, and collegiality.
+English and creative writing majors pursue internships with corporations, non-profits, arts organizations, libraries, museums, publishers and schools.
+In the fall of the junior year, all majors are required to have an internship and, at the same time, to enroll in a departmental course that addresses key elements of career success: professionalism, negotiation, communication and collegiality.
 Recent English and creative writing majors’ internships have included:

 • Emmis Communications